isomerpages/imsilver/_stay-healthy-go-digital/learn-basic-digital-skills.md

 permalink: /seniors-go-digital/learn-basic-digital-skills
 breadcrumb: Learn Basic Digital Skills
 collection_name: learn-basic-digital-skills
-second_nav_title: Learn Basic Digital SKills
+second_nav_title: Learn Basic Digital Skills
 ---

 ![pasa](/images/learn-digital-skills/pa-senior-academy/pa-senior-academy.jpeg)
 Seniors Go Digital is a specially designed programme to assist you on your digital journey.
-Our learning programme will be tiered according to your capacity to learn and you will be guided through 3 tiers of digital skill as shown from the table below.
+Our learning programme will be tiered according to your capacity to learn and you will be guided through 3 tiers of digital skill as shown from the table below. <br><br>
 **3 Tiers of Digital Skills**

 <style type="text/css">